id-ui/react-popover/README.md

 - Supports 12 different placements.
 - Able to close on remote click, enter and escape buttons press.
 - Able to open on hover, click, focus and contextMenu events.
-- Supports external visibility control (if isOpenControlled = true).
+- Supports external visibility control (if isOpen specified).
 - Renders content into body or provided container.
 - Supports children and content functions and provides them with some useful props.
 - Accepts custom offset from default position.